Last modified: Aug 14, 2024

 • Nissan Leaf: The first mass-market EV was built on a modified version of Nissan’s B platform.

-The two examples below show how the manufacturer located the battery and other EV components on retrofitted platforms.
+Below are examples of how manufacturers located the battery and other EV components on retrofitted platforms.

 Ford Focus Electric with a retrofitted platform